qlik-oss/server-side-extension/docs/writing_a_plugin.md

 Remember that Qlik only takes the first column of data sent back from the plugin; if there are more they are ignored.
 Read more about *function types* in the API reference, [Protocol Documentation](SSE_Protocol.md).

 ## Implementation
-The implementation of the plugin is language-dependent.
+The implementation of the plugins are language-dependent.
 We have provided examples for some languages (see the */examples* folder for more information).
 However, there are some things to remember independently of the language you choose.

+### Protobuf generated files
+The interface between Qlik and your Server-side extension is defined in the file [ServerSideExtension.proto](../proto/ServerSideExtension.proto).
+For convenience, this file is used to generate the base communication source code for the language your plugin is written in and this is done by using gRPC Tools.
+The messages and methods in the proto file will be converted to source code used by your plugin.

+### RPC methods
+The RPC methods available are `GetCapabilities`, `ExecuteFunction`, and `EvaluateScript`.
+The implementation of these methods differs depending on the supported functionality for your plugin.
+For instance, if you only support script evaluations you do not need to implement the `ExecuteFunction` method.
+However, the `GetCapabilities` method is mandatory, because that is where you define and send back the supported functionality to the client, i.e., the Qlik engine.

+### The `GetCapabilities` RPC method
+The `GetCapabilities` method includes the following properties you can use to define the capabilities of your plugin:
+* `allowScript`: a boolean value, set it to true for enabling/allowing script evaluation when `EvaluateScript` RPC method is called,
+* `functions`: repeated function definitions, to define what functions the `ExecuteFunction` RPC method implements.
+* `pluginIdentifier`: a string containing the ID or name of the plugin (only used to log the info in Qlik).
+* `pluginVersion`: a string containing the version of the plugin (only used to log the info in Qlik).

 ### The `EvaluateScript` RPC method
 The definition of each script function is added on the engine side, and your implementation of `EvaluateScript` must match these definitions.
 You can limit the support for different data types or function types by raising an error if the a particular type is encountered.
 The Python examples contain sample code for both error handling and full script support.